Stay tuned for details about the 2026 Annual Members' Meeting.

 • Deb Gandy (co-chairman), Managing Director, Chevy Chase Trust

-• Stephanie Turner (co-chairman), Vice President, Diversity & Chief Sustainability Officer, MITRE
+• Stephanie Turner (co-chairman), Vice President, Community Engagement, MITRE

 • Stephanie Berkowitz, President and CEO, Northern Virginia Family Service